Data about debit and credit card transactions can be a powerful tool for understanding consumer spending trends.

 What is card transaction data?

-“Card transaction data” typically refers to data generated when a credit card is used to purchase goods or services from a business.
+“Card transaction data” typically refers to data generated when a credit card is used to purchase goods and services from a business.
 To protect privacy, individual card holders are anonymized and transactions are aggregated.

 But card transaction data can include more than just consumer credit cards.
-The data can be derived from all kinds of cards, including debit cards, small business cards, corporate cards, and charge cards.
+The card data can be derived from all kinds of cards, including debit cards, small business cards, corporate cards, and charge cards.
 The data can also include digital transactions, also known as “card not present” transactions.

 Where does card transaction data come from?